DaniSanchezSantolaya/RNN-customer-behavior/planning-progress.md

+# 31 May - 14 June

+Write the thesis draft

+Attention could be reduced to the model without attention (Looking only at the last hidden state).
+Analyze this

 # 09 May - 31 May

 State big hyphotesis for every research question (why to do that) and for every subquestion.